A Characterization of Multioutput Learnability: Equivalence of and Online Learnability

 \section{Equivalence of $d_1$ and $\psi \circ d_1$ Online Learnability}

 \begin{proof} (of Lemma \ref{lem:onlinereg_scalar}) Since $\psi$ is a Lipschitz function, the proof of sufficiency follows immediately from Corollary 5 in \cite{rakhlin2015online}, a contraction Lemma for the sequential Rademacher complexity.
-Thus, we focus on proving necessity - if $\mathcal{G}$ is online learnable w.r.t.\ $\psi \circ d_1$, then $\mathcal{G}$ is online learnable w.r.t.\ $d_1$.
+Thus, we focus on proving necessity - if $\mathcal{G}$ is online learnable with respect to $\psi \circ d_1$, then $\mathcal{G}$ is online learnable with respect to $d_1$.